AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/mutations/create-payment-order.md

 * PayPal Hosted Fields
 * PayPal Smart Buttons

-Each of these payment methods can have a different payment source, for example, `hosted_fields` only works with credit cards.
+Each of these payment methods can have a different payment source, for example, PayPal Hosted Fields only works with credit cards.
+You need to run `getPaymentConfig` and `setPaymentMethodOnCart` endpoints before running the `createPaymentOrder` mutation.

 ## Syntax